 The Tax and Customs Administration calculates the bpm:

-- for a passenger car over the CO2 emission and the net list price
+- for a passenger car over the CO2 emission

 - for a delivery van or motorcycle only over the net list price

 The net list price is the list price minus the VAT.
 The list price is the selling price recommended by the manufacturer or importer of the passenger car, delivery van or motorcycle in the Netherlands.

 When it concerns a new passenger car, delivery van or motorcycle, the applicable list price is the list price of the date on which the vehicle receives a registration number.

 When it concerns a used passenger car, delivery van or motorcycle, the applicable list price is the list price of the date on which the vehicle was first put into use.

 Part of the net list price are also: